 Arbor also encourages its employees to support industry-focused organizations and committees that are committed to creating, launching, and managing DEI initiatives within our space.
 Such organizations include Commercial Real Estate Women Network (CREW) and the CRE Finance Council (CREFC) Women’s Network.

 We plan to continue developing initiatives and supporting organizations that ultimately further espouse our DEI goals and values.

 Charitable Organizations and Volunteerism: Arbor actively encourages its employees to support the communities in which we live and operate.
-In 2021, Arbor and its employees supported local food banks and clothing drives, hospitals and medical research, and community-based organizations focused on the welfare of families and children.
+In 2022, Arbor and its employees supported local food banks, and clothing drives, hospitals and medical research, and community-based organizations focused on the welfare of families and children.

-We actively encourage volunteerism and philanthropy amongst our employees, and we proudly support our clients and counterparties in their charitable efforts.
+As part of Arbor’s support of volunteerism and philanthropy amongst our employees, Arbor has introduced a series of volunteer activities across its offices for 2023.
+Further, we continue to proudly support our clients and counterparties in their charitable efforts.

 |Female||Male||Non-Binary||Did Not Disclose Gender|

 |Part I: Gender Identity|